City job vacancies jump 13% in May

 Figures from the Robert Walters City Jobs Index showed that the trend towards permanent over contract hiring in financial services roles continued last month, while sales and marketing vacancies saw the most dramatic growth at 64%.

-Sales and marketing professionals in demand as firms seek to expand
+Sales and marketing professionals in demand

 “This confident atmosphere has lead to a particular spike in the number of sales and marketing professionals being sought by City employers." said Chris Hickey, Robert Walters CEO – UK, Middle East & Africa.